 I am an NMR spectroscopist whose research is poised at the interface of Physics and Biology.
 My current research interests include NMR Quantum Computing, Diffusion Studies using Gradient NMR, NMR of Nanomaterials, NMR Methodology Development and Biomolecular Structure and Dynamics Determination.

-- Experimental protection against evolution of states in a subspace via a super-Zeno scheme on an NMR quantum information processor, Harpreet Singh, Arvind, and Kavita Dorai, Physical Review A, 90, 052329 (2014).
+- Experimental classification of entanglement in arbitrary three-qubit pure states on an NMR quantum information processor, Amandeep Singh, Harpreet Singh, Kavita Dorai and Arvind, Physical Review A, (2018), 98, 032301.